thorpej/Electronics/GPIO/SN74141/README.md

 the corresponding SN74141 output; upon decoding, the base of the selected internal output transistor is driven, thus completing the selected cathode circuit and illuminating the digit by the ionization of the gas mixture in the tube and the resulting glow-discharge.

+This library can also be used with other BCD-to-decimal decoder ICs that fully decode the inputs (such as the CD4028B, SN74145, or SN7442A).
+When using these types, external driving circuitry is required.

 ## The API